esteban-urrutia/crypto-bot/README.md

 2) buy
 3) sell when profits is at least 0.2 % and price it's not a peak
 4) repeat ( 0.2 % everyday generates x2 on 1 year )

+interface using telegram bot API
+(commands and alarms on a telegram chat group)